The other day, an old song was recommended to me via youtube,

 To the point that I was actually baptized twice.

-I thought I was saved, and so I got baptized… but then I realized I wasnt sure, so to BE sure, on June 24th 2004 I made that right between me and God, and I later chose to be baptized again.
+I thought I was saved, and so I got baptized… but then I realized I wasn’t sure, so to BE sure, on June 24th 2004 I made that right between me and God, and I later chose to be baptized again.
 Lol.
+(It’s my belief that baptism doesn’t save a person)

 I know im saved now.
 I’ve got it in writing.
 Black and white.
 Pen on paper.
 I saw myself as a sinner (at nearly age 17 too) and I did what the Bible says, and it goes on to say that He’s ‘never lost a one.”